 j.
 It is not above a certain excessive value, as pre-determined by the company’s compliance manager (usually in excess of Rs1000).

 k.
-It is not offer to, or accepted from, a government official or representative or politician or political party, without the prior approval of the company’s compliance manager.
+It is not offered to, or accepted from, a government official or representative or politician or political party, without the prior approval of the company’s compliance manager.

-5.5 As good practice, gifts given and received should always be disclosed to the compliance manager.
+5.5 As good practice, gifts that are given and received should always be disclosed to the compliance manager.
 Gifts from suppliers should always be disclosed.

 5.6 The intention behind a gift being given/received should always be considered.
 If there is any uncertainty, the advice of the compliance manager should be sought.